lolmaus/branch/README.md

 1. First of all, wrap your code with the `Branch.new { ... }` wrapper.
 2. Within that wrapper, the `branch { ... }` method is available.
 It starts the passed block in a new asynchronous thread.
-3. To start a thread with a delay, use `branch(2) { ... }`.
-This example will be executed after two seconds, without blocking the main thread.
-4. The end of the `Branch.new { ... }` wrapper will wait for all the threads to finish.
+3. The end of the `Branch.new { ... }` wrapper will wait for all the threads to finish.
 In other words, the end of wrapper synchonizes your code.
 If you start another `Branch.new { ... }` afterwards, it will start sequentially after the previous branch is complete.
+4. To start a thread with a delay, use `branch(2) { ... }`.
+This example will be executed after two seconds, without blocking the main thread.
-5. If you need to synchronize a certain operation, you can use a mutex like this:
+5. If you need to synchronize a certain operation in order to prevent a race condition (JS coders beware!), you can use a mutex like this:

   ```rb
   branch do |mutexes|